For enquiries about the information on this page, or for other general Takapoto Estate enquiries, visit our Contact us page.

 Our riding team is led by New Zealand's top ranked professional rider Samantha McIntosh, who is currently competing as a full-time professional with her team of horses based at Arcachon in Southern France.

-She provides mentoring and leadership to Takapoto's two professional riders who train and live fulltime in New Zealand: Managing Rider Jaime Campbell and Young Rider Oliver Croucher.
+She provides mentoring and leadership to Takapoto's two professional riders who train and live fulltime in New Zealand: Managing Rider Jaime Tiller and Young Rider Oliver Croucher.

 Jaime and Oliver are based at the Penny Stevenson Sport Horses Equestrian Centre at Chestnut Glade, Cambridge.